josh-tomiyama/MLFinalProject/README.md

 git push origin master
 ```

 Check the online website https://github.com/josh-tomiyama/MLFinalProject/.
 You should see your file is now available there.
 Congratulations, you now know the basics of using git.
-When you are creating/editing other types of files the exact same process should work.
+When you are creating/editing other types of files you can follow this workflow by replacing the appropriate file name.

 ## Worst case scenario

 If you ever feel like your git repository is messed up beyond repair, simply delete the file MLFinalProject and follow the steps to clone the repository again.
+Of course, save any important changes you wanted to make into a separate folder.